MartinRamm/fzf-docker/README.md

 # Learning by doing
 ### fzf mode = single
-The image below shows a user opening the logs of the `infrastructure_php_1_6714fd704177` container with the `dl` command.
+The image below shows a user `exec`ing into the container `infrastructure_some-mysql_1_6fe4edd94d07` container with the `de` command.
+Because this script has a sensible default command registered for the base image of this container, `mysql` is directly opened (with the password set in the environment variable).

-The command `dl` was entered into a terminal.
-The user now typed `php` to narrow the search for containers that contain that phrase.
-When the correct container was selected, the user pressed `Enter`.
+The command `de` was entered into a terminal.
+The user now typed `sql` to narrow the search for containers that contain that phrase.
+When the correct container was selected by the user pressing `Enter`.
-Alternatively, the user could have used the arrow keys to select the correct container id.
+Alternatively, the user could have used the arrow keys to select the correct container name.

 ![example gif](single.gif)

 ### optional command arguments
-This image does the same as above, but with `10m` as an argument.
-Therefore the command will only show the logs the selected container produced in the last 10 minutes.
+This image shows the `dl` command executed with `10m` as an optional argument.
+Therefore the command will only show the logs of the selected container produced in the last 10 minutes, instead of all available logs for this container.

 ![example gif](args.gif)

 ### fzf mode = multiple

-The image below shows a user starting the container `whiteboard` and `redis` with the `dcu` command.
+The image below shows a user starting the services `whiteboard-1.0` and `redis` with the `dcu` command.
 To mark a containers/services in fzf, press on the `tab` key.
 To deselect, press `shift + tab`.
 To remove the input, press `Alt + Backspace`.
 Finally, press `Enter` to start the command.
 Note that when pressing `Enter`, the selected item will *not* be added automatically to your selection.
-If you only want to mark one container, you don't have to select it with tab - you can follow the instuctions of fzf mode single.
+If you only want to mark one container, you don't have to select it with tab - you can follow the instructions of fzf single mode.

 ![example gif](multiple.gif)